davidgrier/idlpgr/README.md

 This package is written and maintained by David G. Grier (david.grier@nyu.edu)

-INSTALLATION
+## INSTALLATION

-Requires the FlyCapture2 API to be installed, a working installation of IDL, and administrator (sudo) authorization.
+Requires the FlyCapture2 API to be installed, a working installation of IDL, and administrator (sudo) priviledges.

 1. unpack the distribution in a convenient directory.
 2. `cd idlpgr`
 3. `make`
 4. `make install`

-UNINSTALLATION
+## UNINSTALLATION

-Requires administrator (sudo) authorization.
+Requires administrator (sudo) priviledges.

 1. `cd idlpgr`
 2. `make uninstall`